edieterle/SVA-Classification/README.md

 be programmatically followed to produce the corresponding correct sentence.
 This is perfect for training and testing models on correct and incorrect pairs of sentences.
-Versions (where SVA correction is the last edit to be made for each sentence) of the FCE, Lang-8 Corpus of Learner English, NUCLE, and W&I+LOCNESS datasets can be found in /data.
+Versions (where SVA correction is the last edit to be made for each sentence) of the FCE, Lang-8 Corpus of Learner English, NUCLE, and W&I+LOCNESS datasets can be found in data/.

 Another corpus used is the text Honor Edgeworth; Or, Ottawa’s Present Tense by Vera from the Project Gutenberg site [2].
 This is chosen because it contains complex present tense sentences.
 These are perfect for testing the models on more “real-world” sentences than the ones in the BEA Shared Task.
-The text can be found in /data/pg 8448 .txt.
+The text can be found in data/pg8448.txt.

 Additionally, ChatGPT (GPT-5.1 model) [3] was used for finding corpora, identifying useful libraries, and helping write efficient code.